Sell on first close at or above 100% of weighted ref

 P/E only

-IT, Auto, FMCG, Pharma — stable, earnings-driven businesses where P/E is the primary lens.
+IT, Auto, FMCG, Pharma, Defence, Healthcare — stable, earnings-driven businesses where P/E is the primary lens.

 P/B only

-Bank, PSU Bank — for banks, earnings are distorted by provisioning cycles, so book value is the more reliable anchor.
+Bank, PSU Bank, Fin Services — for financial-sector indices, earnings are distorted by provisioning cycles, so book value is the more reliable anchor.

 Both P/E + P/B